llinauer/austro_bird_classifier/README.md

 2) The file does not depict the desired bird

 Luckily for us, the first case can be automated.
 Unfortunately, the second case cannot.

-### Execution

-To remove all the images that cannot be opened at all, run

-    python remove_faulty_images.py

-The script makes use of the PIL.Image class.
-The assumption is, that if PIL cannot open it, than the image is corrupt.

-For the second case, the only way to really be sure is to go over every image and check if it shows the bird we were looking for.
-Bummer.
-But, soon enough you will find that the effort is worth it.
-For example, when searching for the Buchfink (chaffinch), you will find pictures like these:
+Ok, so by utilizing the PIL.Image class, we can quickly remove all images of the first case.
+Then, the fun part begins.
+Going over every one of the bird species and looking at every image truly is a pain in the ass.
+However, quickly, it becomes obvious why this is important.
+For example, the Buchfink.

 **Show no-Buchfink pictures**